Welsh Language Society

 The Welsh Language Society (Cymdeithas yr Iaith Gymraeg, also often abbreviated to Cymdeithas yr Iaith or just Cymdeithas in English) is a direct action pressure group in Wales campaigning for the right of Welsh people to use the Welsh language in every aspect of their lives.
-The chair of the Welsh Language Society since October 2023 is Joseff Gnagbo.
+The chair of the Welsh Language Society since October 2025 is Owain Meirion.
+The organisation has been characterised as Welsh nationalist, and it officially supports Welsh independence.